"Copiii au displăcut-o pe profesoara lor."

 Didn't realize that plăcea/displăcea could even be used with a direct object.
 Wouldn't it be more common to express this with the dative case?
 That said, I'm not sure what that would event look like.
 Something like 'Profesoara le-a displăcut copiilor.' or 'Profesoara copiilor le-a displăcut.'?

 A Romanian speaker would understand what you mean by using "a displăcea" as a transitive verb, but this is not standard nor common usage.
 I think Duolingo is pushing the boundaries of the language here.
-(Or just plain wrong.)
+(Or is just plain wrong.)

 The correct way to say the above sentence is either of the following: